Explainable Visual Anomaly Detection via Concept Bottleneck Models

 \subsection{CBM Scenarios}

-A quick comparison of the various CBM scenarios is illustrated in Fig. \ref{fig:copertina}, while a more detailed assessment by category is provided in Table \ref{tab:auc_comparison}.
+A quick comparison of the various \ac{CBM} scenarios is illustrated in Fig. \ref{fig:copertina}, with detailed per-category results for MVTec-AD available in Table~\ref{tab:auc_comparison}.

-When evaluating the results for the \textbf{Fully} scenario in Table \ref{tab:auc_comparison}, we immediately notice that the detection performance is notably strong, surpassing that of STFPM.
-In particular, categories with small and localized anomalies, such as capsule, grid, and screw, show substantial gains under CBM Fully.
-This improvement aligns with the additional supervision provided in the Fully scenario.
-The real significant advantage that CBM offers compared to classic VAD approaches like STFPM is the ability to generate concept-based explanations, highlighting the dual strength of CBM in both detection accuracy and interpretable explanations.
+The results for the \textbf{Fully} scenario demonstrate strong anomaly detection and concept prediction performance.
+In particular, categories with small and localized anomalies, such as capsule, grid, and screw, show substantial gains with respect to a method such as STFPM that does not include anomalous images during training.
+This improvement aligns with the full supervision provided in the scenario.

-Moving to the \textbf{Weakly} scenario, where only a single anomalous image per defect type per category is available during training, we observe a considerable performance drop across many categories.
-This decline is present in both the anomaly detection performance and the concept detection AUC, indicating a correlation between the two metrics.
-However, the extent of this drop varies significantly by category: for instance, hazelnut and bottle show almost no degradation in anomaly detection performance.
-On the contrary, categories such as screw and grid experience a severe decline in both tasks.

-In the \textbf{Weakly+SAG} setting, adding synthetic anomalous images using the SAG procedure to augment the dataset which leads to a substantial average performance gain, particularly in the anomaly detection task.
+In the \textbf{Weakly} scenario, where only a single anomalous image per defect type is available during training, performance remains robust for some categories (e.g., hazelnut, bottle) but drops noticeably for harder categories such as screw and grid.
+Augmenting the dataset with synthetic anomalies using the SAG procedure \textbf{Weakly+SAG} leads to a substantial average performance gain, particularly in the anomaly detection task.
 The effect is most pronounced in categories where the unsupervised baseline (STFPM) performs poorly, such as capsule, grid and screw.
-These categories tend to contain very small anomalous regions, making them harder to distinguish from normal samples \cite{barusco2025paste}.
+These categories tend to contain very small anomalous regions, making them harder to distinguish from normal samples~\cite{barusco2025paste}.
 Increasing the variability of the training distribution through synthetic anomalies helps to compensate for this difficulty: even if the generated defects are suboptimal, they provide a useful signal and raise the baseline in cases where anomalies are intrinsically hard to discriminate.